RyanonRails/blog/source/_posts/2011-07-30-approve-email-for-a-crm-2011-user.md

 I recently ran into this error when setting up an email router:

-**“This record will not be processed by the e-mail router until its primary e-mail address has been approved by the system administrator.”**
+> This record will not be processed by the e-mail router until its primary e-mail address has been approved by the system administrator.

 Here’s how you can approve email in CRM 2011:
 ![][2]